 I love every version of this song.
 This version is particularly emotional and sombre.
 Is it really appropriate for Christmas?
 Maybe for the post-family-gathering reflection, 'Mad World' sounds just about right.
 6/10

 2002) Sound of the Underground - Girls Aloud

 A catchy song for school disco lovers and fans of teen pop.
 No way is it a Christmas song, though!
 5/10

 2001) Somethin' Stupid - Robbie Williams and Nicole Kidman

 This one is a classic but it's not instantly synonymous with Christmas.
 The music video gives its damnedest best effort though.
 5/10

 2000) Can We Fix It? - Bob The Builder

 I was five at the time and was possibly part of the reason as to why my old mate Bob nailed the top of the charts.
 I still have no idea how this happened though.
 Can anyone explain?
 Please?
 It's still a great song though.
 We all jig along to it - don't deny it!
 6/10

 How do you think the 21st Century has performed in giving us classic Christmas number ones?
-I’d say pretty poorly but let me know by commenting below.
+I'd say pretty poorly but that's just me.